 IALA established a MASS Task Force (TF) under the auspices of the Policy Advisory Panel.
 The group meets periodically to discuss MASS developments, study national and regional MASS projects and progress MASS related work across the IALA technical committees.

 The development of MASS will bring about change to shipping, port operations and the safety of navigation.
 It is important to assess and discuss its impact on IALA related services at an early stage of its development.
-IALA has been monitoring the development of MASS, and some work on guidance documents has been initiated.
+IALA has been monitoring the development of MASS, and some work on guidance documents have been initiated.

 considerations in developing the draft roadmap

-In order to develop a decent plan, common understanding on the development of MASS are necessary, in particular the prospect of technological development and legal aspects.
-This roadmap could help to provide the members the way forward of IALA MASS guideline.
+To develop a plan, a common understanding on the development of MASS is necessary, in particular the prospect of technological development and legal aspects.
+This roadmap could help to provide the members with a way forward in respect to the IALA MASS guideline.

 The content of the document is allocated like below tentatively;